filipsnastins/tomodachi-testcontainers/README.md

 That's it! 🎉 We have tested that the Docker image can be built and run, and that the service is working as expected, all with a Docker container, on the highest test level - end-to-end.

-### Changing Dockerfile path, build context and build target
+### Change Dockerfile path, build context and build target

 If the Dockerfile is not located in the current working directory or you need a different Docker build context, specify a new path with the `TOMODACHI_TESTCONTAINER_DOCKERFILE_PATH` and `TOMODACHI_TESTCONTAINER_DOCKER_BUILD_CONTEXT`